JanssenProject/jans/Server/integrations/basic.lock.account/README.txt

    Allowed values: integer value greater that 0
    Example: 3
    Default value: 3

- 2) lock_expiration_time - Specify expiration time in seconds when lock will be expired and user will be able to login with correct password.
+3) lock_expiration_time - Specify the time in seconds when lock will be expired Default value: 180
-   Allowed values: integer value greater that 0
-   Example: 30
-   Default value: 180